JBuett35/CSC422WKONE/README.md

 # CSC422WKONE
-Week One Assignment for CSC 422 Software Engineering
+Week One Assignment for CSC 422 Software Engineering that contains three releases according to the requirements of the assignment.